-- 8.1 A JCAA composed of four (4) representatives of each party shall be established within fourteen (14) days of the signing of this agreement. - 8.2 The purpose of the JCAA is to provide a forum for discussion of matters pertinent to the operation of the agreement and other matters of interest to both parties and to perform such other functions as may be assigned to it by this agreement or by the parties to this agreement. - 8.3 The parties agree that any change contemplated by Carleton University that impacts either the working conditions of Contract Instructors, or the overall teaching environment at Carleton University, and which is brought to CUASA for discussion, will be brought to the JCAA for meaningful consultation with the Union prior to being implemented. - 8.4 The JCAA shall meet as necessary, but normally at least once a month.
+- 8.1 A JCAA composed of four (4) representatives of each Party shall be established within fourteen (14) days of the signing of this Agreement. - 8.2 The purpose of the JCAA is to provide a forum for discussion of matters pertinent to the operation of the Agreement and other matters of interest to both Parties and to perform such other functions as may be assigned to it by this Agreement or by the Parties to this Agreement. - 8.3 Any change to a University policy that impacts the working conditions of Contract Instructors shall be brought to the JCAA for meaningful consultation with the Union no later than ten (10) working days from when the intent to enact such change is known to the Employer, except where precluded by emergencies. - 8.4 The Parties agree that any change contemplated by Carleton University that impacts either the working conditions of Contract Instructors, or the overall teaching environment at Carleton University will be brought to the JCAA for meaningful consultation with the Union prior to being implemented. - 8.5 The Professional Development Fund shall be a standing agenda item at the JCAA. - 8.6 Technological change that impacts Contract Instructor working conditions shall be a standing agenda item at the JCAA. - 8.7 The JCAA shall meet at least once a month.
 Meetings may be called by either party on five (5) days written notice or by mutual consent.
-A quorum shall consist of two (2) representatives of each party. - 8.5 Minutes of meetings shall be taken, and the responsibility for doing so shall alternate between the Union and Employer.
-Minutes of all such meetings will be shared between the parties no later than fifteen (15) business days following the date of the meeting.
-The minutes so recorded shall be reviewed for approval at the next meeting of the JCAA. - 8.6 The parties agree to refer the matter of participation by Contract Instructors in University governance at the level of the department, faculty, Senate, and Board of Governors to the JCAA.
+A quorum shall consist of two (2) representatives of each Party. - 8.8 Minutes of meetings shall be taken, and the responsibility for doing so shall alternate between the Union and Employer.
+Minutes of all such meetings will be shared between the Parties no later than fifteen (15) business days following the date of the meeting.
+The minutes so recorded shall be reviewed for approval at the next meeting of the JCAA. - 8.9 The Parties agree to refer the matter of participation by Contract Instructors in University governance at the levels of the department, faculty, Senate, and Board of Governors to the JCAA.